Rubjerg/Graphviz.NetWrapper/README-src.md

 ## Contributing

-This project aims to provide a thin .NET layer around the Graphviz C++ libraries.
+This project aims to provide a thin .NET shell around the Graphviz C libraries, together with some convenience functionality that helps abstracting away some of the peculiarities of the Graphviz library and make it easier to integrate in an application.
 Pull request that fall within the scope of this project are welcome.

 ## Installation